-The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company did not have any cash equivalents as of March 31, 2021 and December 31, 2020.
+The Company considers all short-term investments with an original maturity of three and nine months or less when purchased to be cash equivalents.
+The Company did not have any cash equivalents as of September 30, 2021 and December 31, 2020.

-Cash Held in Trust Account
+Investment Held in Trust Account

-At March 31, 2021, the assets held in the Trust Account were held in cash.
+At September 30, 2021, substantially all of the assets held in the Trust Account were held in a checking account held by Continental Stock Transfer & Trust Company.